 Although geothermal energy is a very sustainable energy source, there’s a high possibility of depletion of the sources.
 In the long run, the ground energy of a few sites may cool down, making it impossible to harvest further energy from the location.

 Sourcing the energy directly from magma is the only non-depletable option for geothermal energy.
-However, the technology for this innovation is yet to be efficient and is still under the developing process.
-This extraction is worth the investment for the long-run, mainly because the magma will be around for billions of years.
+However, the technology for this innovation is yet to be efficient and is still in the developing process.
+This extraction is worth the investment for the long run, mainly because the magma will be around for billions of years.

 4. Requires a Large Amount of Land